AppFair/appfair.github.io/index.md

 ### What kinds of source files can I include with my app?

 The App Fair's `integrate-release` process uses the [Swift Package Manager (SPM)](https://swift.org/package-manager/) tool for building both your `/APP-ORG/App.git` fork, as well as all the third-party dependencies.
-SPM is focused primarily on the Swift language, but it can be used to build a wide variety of source.
+SPM is focused primarily on the Swift language, but it can be used to build wide variety of other languages as well.

-Note that binary dependencies are not permitted in the `Package.swift` build file; the App Fair requires that all source code that goes into the app be available during the build process.
+Binary dependencies, however, are not permitted in the `Package.swift` build file; the App Fair requires that all the source code that is compiled into the app be available during the build process.
+This allows both automated code scanning for vulnerabilities, but also permits scrutiny of the app's source code by other developers.

 ### Do I need to use the Fair library?

 Yes.
 The App Fair expects that your app will conform to the protocols defined in the `FairApp` library.
 Your app must import the `FairApp` module and implement the `AppContainer` protocol.
-The App Fair's `integrate-release` process will validate your `Package.swift` file to ensure that the initial dependency for your app is `appfair/Fair`, and that is points directly to the `main` branch.
+The App Fair's `integrate-release` process will validate your `Package.swift` file to ensure that the initial dependency for your app is `appfair/Fair`, and that it points directly to the `main` branch.

 ### Can I load executable code at runtime?